 My Declaration of Independence

-One thing that’s been very difficult for me to make clear over the years is that this website is fully independent and has absolutely NO affiliation with any flea market or flea market organization.
+One thing that has been very difficult for me to make clear over the years is that this website is fully independent and has absolutely NO affiliation with any flea market or flea market organization.
 Most often Flea Market Philadelphia is confused with Phila Flea Markets, the organization that runs large vintage flea markets throughout the city.
 Phila Flea Markets has its own website that only contains information on its markets while Flea Market Philadelphia (this website) contains information and schedules of many flea markets taking place in and around the city.
-Why in the world anyone of at least average intelligence would think that Phila Flea Markets has any interest in listing the schedules and writing reveiws of other organizations’ markets—their competition!—is beyond me but even after five years of explaining my non-affiliation, I still sometimes get emails addressed to “Tony” (Tony Soprano runs Phila Flea Markets).
-Though my moniker here, Phlea, is obviously a psuedonym, I can assure you my real name is not Tony.
+Why anyone of at least average intelligence would think that Phila Flea Markets has any interest in listing the schedules and writing reviews of other organizations’ markets—their competition!—is beyond me but even after five years of explaining my non-affiliation, I still sometimes get emails addressed to “Tony” (Tony Soprano runs Phila Flea Markets).
+Though my moniker here, Phlea, is obviously a pseudonym, I can assure you my real name is not Tony.

 Once again, this is Flea Market Philadelphia, not Phila Flea Markets.
 My name is Phlea, not Tony.
 I write about flea markets, I don’t run them.